aneeb02/aneeb02/README.md

 Welcome!
 I'm passionate about designing, developing, and deploying robust applications using the latest and greatest tech!
 - 🌱 I’m currently learning Data Science, AI, Data Analysis
-- 👯 I’m looking to collaborate on open-source, real-world data science projects
+- 👯 I’m looking to collaborate on open-source, real-world projects

 ---